 #!/usr/bin/env python2 from BaseHTTPServer import HTTPServer, BaseHTTPRequestHandler from optparse import OptionParser from os import popen class HealthCheck(BaseHTTPRequestHandler): def do_GET(self): if check(self.server.device): self.send_response(200) self.send_header("Content-Type", "text/plain") self.end_headers() self.wfile.write("healthy\n") else: self.send_response(404) def do_HEAD(self): self.do_GET() def check(device): return popen("ip link show %s up " % device).read() != "" def test(device): if check(device): print("%s up" % device) else: print("%s down" % device) def main(port, device): server = HTTPServer(('', port), HealthCheck) server.device = device server.serve_forever() def opts(): parser = OptionParser( description="HTTP server that sends 200 response when device is up.") parser.add_option("-d", "--device", dest="device", default="wg0", help="device name to check (default wg0)") parser.add_option("-p", "--port", dest="port", default=8080, type="int", help="port on which to listen (default 8080)") parser.add_option("-t", "--test", action="store_true", dest="test", default=False, help="show status and exit") return parser.parse_args() if __name__ == "__main__": options = opts() if options.test: test(options.device) else: main(options.port, options.device)

-Copy it to each WireGuard server, and place it in the /usr/local/bin directory:
+Copy the script to each WireGuard server, and place it in the /usr/local/bin directory:

 justin@jws:~$ scp wg-health-check.py email@example.com:. justin@jws:~$ ssh firstname.lastname@example.org:. $ chmod +x wg-health-check.py $ sudo mv wg-health-check.py /usr/local/bin/.